Pacquiao vs. Matthysse: Early Fight Predictions and More

 Pacquiao vs. Matthysse: Early Fight Predictions and MoreJuly 9, 2018

-One year after a shocking defeat, boxing legend Manny Pacquiao will return to the ring as a challenger as he takes on Lucas Matthysse in a welterweight title fight on July 15 at the Axiata Arena in Kuala Lumpur, Malaysia.
+One year after a shocking defeat, boxing legend Manny Pacquiao will return to the ring as a challenger when he takes on Lucas Matthysse in a welterweight title fight on July 15 at the Axiata Arena in Kuala Lumpur, Malaysia.

-When boxing fans last saw Pacquiao between the ropes, he was at the wrong end of one of the more controversial boxing decisions in recent years.
-Having spent 12 rounds outhitting and outworking the up-and-coming Australian boxer Jeff Horn (in the latter's hometown of Brisbane), Pacquiao was handed a unanimous-decision loss by the judges.
+When fans last saw Pacquiao between the ropes, he was at the wrong end of one of the more controversial decisions in recent years.
+Having spent 12 rounds outhitting and outworking up-and-coming Australian boxer Jeff Horn (in the latter's hometown of Brisbane), the Filipino was handed a unanimous-decision loss by the judges.

-The result—which, however unfair it seemed to many who watched the fight, was reviewed and upheld by the WBO—saw him lose his WBO world welterweight title that he had won just two fights earlier against Timothy Bradley Jr. and put his boxing future in doubt.
+The result—no matter how unfair it seemed to many—was reviewed and upheld by the WBO, which saw him lose his WBO world welterweight title he had won just two fights earlier against Timothy Bradley Jr. and left his boxing future in doubt.

-But it appears the 39-year-old is not yet finished with the sport, and will look to add another world title to his brilliant resume when he takes on Matthysee, who currently holds the World Boxing Association world welterweight strap.
+But it appears the 39-year-old is not yet finished with the sport, and he will look to add another world title to his resume when he takes on Matthysse, who holds the World Boxing Association world welterweight strap.

 While PacMan tends to command a pay-per-view event, it might be easier for fans to check him out this time around.
 According to ESPN.com's Dan Rafael, the fight will stream live on ESPN+, the sports giant's subscription streaming service.

 It was intended to be pay-per-view, but Rafael reports MP Promotions, Pacquiao's promoter, missed several deadlines to make it a pay-per-view.

 Here's what you need to know to catch the bout.

-Pacquiao vs. Matthysse Fight Info
+Fight Info

 Date: Sunday, July 15

-Time: undercard at 9 p.m., main event no earlier than 11 p.m.
+Time: Undercard at 9 p.m.
+ET (Saturday), main event no earlier than 11 p.m.
 ET

 Location: Axiata Arena in Kuala Lumpur, Malaysia